-The US Food and Drug Administration (FDA) has suspended the license for Valneva’s chikungunya vaccine IXCHIQ, effective immediately, after updated safety monitoring identified four new reports of serious adverse events (SAEs) consistent with chikungunya-like illness.
-The suspension requires Valneva to stop shipping and selling IXCHIQ in the United States, the company announced on August 25, 2025.1
+The US Food and Drug Administration (FDA) has suspended the license for Valneva’s chikungunya vaccine IXCHIQ, effective immediately, after updated safety monitoring identified 4 new reports of serious adverse events (SAEs) consistent with chikungunya-like illness.
+The suspension requires Valneva to stop shipping and selling IXCHIQ in the US, the company announced on August 25, 2025.1

-The decision follows the FDA’s earlier August 6 action lifting a temporary pause on use of IXCHIQ in individuals ≥60 years of age, after a prior review of SAEs had concluded the benefits of vaccination outweighed risks in older adults with comorbidities.
-New VAERS data included four additional SAEs, all reported outside the United States: three cases occurred in adults aged 70–82 years, including one hospitalization with recovery after two days, and one case in a 55-year-old.1
+The decision follows the FDA’s earlier August 6 action lifting a temporary pause on use of IXCHIQ in individuals 60 years or older, after a prior review of SAEs had concluded the benefits of vaccination outweighed risks in older adults with comorbidities.
+New VAERS data included 4 additional SAEs, all reported outside the US; 3 cases occurred in adults aged 70 to 82 years, including 1 hospitalization with recovery after 2 days, and 1 case in a 55-year-old.1

-Chief executive officer, Thomas Lingelbach, emphasized that despite the suspension, Valneva remains committed to maintaining vaccine access in countries where IXCHIQ is licensed and to accelerating distribution in low- and middle-income endemic regions.
+CEO Thomas Lingelbach emphasized that despite the suspension, Valneva remains committed to maintaining vaccine access in countries where IXCHIQ is licensed and to accelerating distribution in low- and middle-income endemic regions.
 The company is continuing to investigate the new SAE reports and may pursue further regulatory steps under FDA procedures.
-Valneva is also assessing the potential financial impact of a permanent withdrawal of the US license but has not changed its 2025 revenue guidance.1
+Valneva is also assessing the potential financial impact of a permanent withdrawal of the US license, but has not changed its 2025 revenue guidance.1

 What You Need To Know